livetrails/targetjs/README.md

 1. `background`: This target runs first, setting the element's background color to `mediumpurple`.
 Once the assignment is complete, its lifecycle ends.
 2. `width`: Next, the `width` target takes over.
 It's configured to animate through a list of values (100, 250, 100), performing 50 steps with a 10ms pause between each step, creating a grow-then-shrink effect.
-3. `height$`: Finally, the `height$` target demonstrates TargetJS's reactivity.
-Because its name ends with a single `$` postfix, `height$` is explicitly declared to react whenever its immediately preceding target (`width`) executes on every step.
+3. `height$`: Finally, the `height$` target demonstrates TargetJS's reactivity.  its name ends with a single `$` postfix, `height$` is explicitly declared to react whenever its immediately preceding target (`width`) executes on every step.
 As `width` animates and changes its value, `height$` automatically re-runs, setting its value to half of width's value.

 The example above can also be implemented directly in HTML, utilizing tg- attributes that mirror the object literal keys used in JavaScript: